antistatique/house-of-isometry/README.md

-# House of Isometric
+# House of Isometry
-House of Isometric is a jQuery plugin that help creating an isometric projection visualisation directly in the DOM.
+House of Isometry is a jQuery plugin that help creating an isometric projection visualisation directly in the DOM.

 ## Use the library
 - Clone the project